Belle-George/TripleTenProjects/Statistical Analysis_Excel Project 2.md

 # Statistical Analysis:
-## Conversion Metrics and Retention Rates Excel Sheet
+## Conversion Metrics and Retention Rates in Excel

 Review of website usage data to determine conversion metrics between viewing the site, adding items to cart, and purchasing of products.